Winipedia/video_vault/docs/user-guide.md

 ## Tips and Best Practices

 - **Video Quality**: Videos are downloaded in the best available MP4 format
-- **Storage Space**: Monitor your disk space - encrypted videos take the same space as unencrypted ones
+- **Storage Space**:
+    Monitor your disk space - encrypted videos take the same space as unencrypted ones
 - **Backup**: The database and media files can be backed up from the data storage locations
-- **Privacy**: All videos are stored locally and encrypted - nothing is uploaded to external servers
+- **Privacy**: All videos are stored locally and encrypted, nothing is uploaded to external servers